abrahampf/CSE403-HomeRun/README.md

 - **Unity with C#**: Core for game development and handling front-end and core game mechanics.
 - **Android Studio**: Additional Android-specific features and testing.
 - **SQL and PHP**: Backend services, including server logic, database management, and web services.
-- **Unity APIs and Google Play Services**: Integration of in-app purchases, leaderboards, and Android functionalities.
+- **Unity APIs**: Integration of leaderboards, and Android functionalities.
-- **Third-Party SDKs**: Incorporation of ads, analytics, and social media features.

 ## Risks
 - Unity Learning Curve: Limited team experience with Unity presents a significant risk.
-- Google Play Store Compliance: Adhering to Google Play Store guidelines is challenging due to lack of deployment experience.

 ## Requirements
 ### Non-functional Requirements
-- Low loading time ensuring gaming experience that can take place in anytime, anywhere.
+- Low loading time ensures a gaming experience that can take place anytime, anywhere.
 - The game should run smoothly on various devices.
 - Design for minimal and efficient user interactions.